-Finally, the team went to a nearby fish hut to drop a conductivity time depth (CTD) instrument into the fishing hole.
+Finally, the team went to a nearby fish hut to drop a conductivity time depth (CTDA research tool that is submerged in the water to measure conductivity (salinity), temperature, and depth.) instrument into the fishing hole.
 This collects some oceanographic data in the area to determine how much temperature and salinity within the water column changes between seasons.
 This is also used to support the accuracy of the oceanographic data we receive from our seals’ dive recorders.
 As soon as we started lowering the instrument into the water, 4 curious Weddell seals appeared in the fishing hole to see what we were doing.

 One of these curious seal had our tag!
 This was WS12-19 (Glory) who allowed us to take pictures, before swimming off.

 The seals can’t get out of the fishing hole into the fish hut, so the team is now looking for her at other cracks and holes in the area.
 Hopefully, we can catch her while she is hauled-out on the ice so we can get her tag back and perform the physiology assessment.
 Her tag hasn’t transmitted data via satellite since April, but it is possible that the tag has been storing all the behavior and oceanographic data for the 6-7 months since it stopped transmitting data.
 This would be a very valuable tag for us to get back!